Modeling of experimentally observed topological defects inside bulk polycrystals: Modeling of the observed orientation field

-\\ With the observation that s-gbs have larger $|P|$ than background features, we set a threshold significantly above the background level and extract voxels with values of $|P|$ above the threshold.
+With the observation that s-gbs have larger $|P|$ than background features, we set a threshold significantly above the background level and extract voxels with values of $|P|$ above the threshold.
 These voxels are then used to define s-gbs.
-For the simulations, only a single s-gb feature, shown in Fig.~\ref{fig:padding}, is used to simulate the elastic fields.
+The value of $P$ at other voxels is set to zero, as these values are not considered for any further calculations.
+A single s-gb feature, shown in Fig.~\ref{fig:padding}, is used to simulate the elastic fields.
 Given the smoothed s-gb shape, we next calculate the value of the distortion jump, or eigenwall field $S$, to be assigned to each voxel.

+The eigenwall field $S$ takes third-order tensors as field values and provides a discrete directional derivative of the orientation, in the direction of the normal, $n$, to the s-gb.
+For the calculation of elastic fields, we need the eigenwall field $S$ on the Gauss integration points of an FEM mesh.
+The algorithm for generating such an $S$ field is presented next.
+The details are presented in the context of a rectangular mesh, but the idea can be extended to general non-uniform meshes.

+\begin{itemize} \item Voxel centers, where $P$ is evaluated, are considered to be nodes of an FEM mesh.
+The $S$ field is then evaluated at the Gauss points of this mesh, with the $P$ field as given on the nodes of the mesh.

+\item As discussed in Sec.~\ref{sec:Smooth_sgb}, a smooth curve representing the interface (s-gb, gb) interpolates the centers of the voxels.
+This, along with the previous point implies that elements in the interior of an s-gb have exactly 2 nodes where $|P|$ is non-zero.